Michael Kerr (rugby union)

-Michael Kerr (born 23 April 1974) is a German international rugby union player, playing for the RG Heidelberg in the Rugby-Bundesliga and the German national rugby union team.
+Michael Kerr (born 23 April 1974) is a German international rugby union player, playing for the RG Heidelberg in the Rugby-Bundesliga and the Germany national rugby union team.
 He is originally from New Zealand and qualified to play for Germany after five years of residence in the country.

 He made his last game for Germany against a Welsh Districts XV on 24 February 2007.
-He has also played for Germany's rugby league team, being threatened with a ban by the German rugby union coach if he did so.
+He has also played for the Germany national rugby league team in 2007, being threatened with a ban by the German rugby union coach if he did so.

 Kerr, the nephew of the late Bruce Kerr, a legendary player and coach of SC Neuenheim also played for this club, but missed the 2008-09 season because of a back injury.
 For the 2009-10 season, he moved to the Heidelberger TV, a team just relegated from the 2nd Rugby-Bundesliga, to help the club return to the second division.